-Valentine’s Day is coming up.
+Valentine’s Day is here.
 Are you ready, guys?
-Every year I see men who haven’t planned ahead and have to make last-minute purchases at the end of the business day on Feb.
-14. I just know they’re getting fleeced on prices!
+Every year I see people who haven’t planned ahead and have to make last-minute purchases at the end of the business day on February 14.
+I just know they’re getting fleeced on prices!

 If you are into romance and saving money, you’ve got to plan ahead.
 You’ve still got time left before the big day, so there’s no excuse to be unprepared.